In the mid-1800s, surface ozone was the

 Based on a review of the data obtained

-at Montsouris occurred in May-June and the minimum in November.
+maximum at Montsouris occurred in the May-June time period,

-It was reported that the average concentration for 31 years,
+reported that the average concentration for 31 years, starting

 collected at Montsouris between 1876 and 1910, that the annual